okgourmet.com Home of Steve's Restaurant Reviews

 Yum neua

-The Yum Neua, or beef salad, sounded interesting, and it turned to to have very fresh vegetables with good quality.
-The flavor, though, was not quite as vibrant as I have had with other Thai salads.
+The Yum Neua, or beef salad, sounded interesting, and was one of the things I ordered at Thai Stop.
+It turned out to have very fresh vegetables with good quality, but was not quite as vibrant as I have had with other Thai salads.
+I cannot say whether any changes have been made to the version at Mai Thai.

 Yellow chicken curry